ConvertKit/developers-documentation/source/includes/_purchases.md

 -   `shipping` - Shipping amount applied to purchase
 -   `discount` - Discount amount applied to purchase
 -   `total` - Total cost of the purchase
--   `currency` - 3 letter currency code, default **USD**
 -   `transaction_time` - date and time of purchase as ISO string, default **CURRENT_TIMESTAMP**
 -   `status` - We currently support a status of "paid"
 -   `products` - Array of purchased products
-    -   `name` - Product name
-    -   `pid` - Your unique product identifier.
-Product variants should have the same pid
-    -   `lid` - Your identifier for the product in this specific purchase. i.e. A line item identifier
     -   `sku` - Product sku
-    -   `unit_price` - Product price
-    -   `quantity` - Product quantity